chaya-tan/chaya-tan/README.md

 -- Harold Abelson & Gerald Jay Sussman, SICP 1st edition

 I'm a co-founder of multiple businesses.
 From online shops, coffee shop, to a cattery (yes! seriously!).
-But, as I love coding from the day I can't even ship code by myself.
+But, as I love coding from the day I can't even ship code by myself until now that I do everything by myself from coding to marketing.
 Coding still be a big part in my life.
 I code for my businesses that I partnered with.

 Feel free to say hi to me at my Twitter @kreme_q!